indigo-dc/tts/README.md

 # Token Translation Service

 ## Purpose
-The Token Translation Service (TTS) is creating credentials for services that do not natively support OpenID Connect.
-Services that do not support OpenID Connect are for example ssh, S3 storage, OpenNebula.
+Token Translation Service (TTS) creates credentials for services that do not natively support OpenID Connect.
+Such services are for example ssh, S3 storage, OpenNebula or certificate authorities, CAs.

-The TTS creates these by using so called plugins, which are scripts managed by the administrator of the TTS.
+TTS creates credentials for these services by using plugins.
+Plugins are scripts than can be adapted by a site- administrator.
+Examples for ssh, X.509 and OpenNEbula are provided.
 An example plugin for ssh is available at [tts_config/sample/tts/scripts/ssh.py](https://github.com/indigo-dc/tts/blob/master/tts_config/sample/tts/scripts/ssh.py)

 ## Quickstart